rapid7/metasploit-framework/Git-cheatsheet.md

 Here is a set of some of the most common things you'll need to do in your day-to-day workflow with Git.

-**Pro Tip:** you can get man pages for any git command by inserting a hyphen.
+**Pro Tip 1:** you can get man pages for any git command by inserting a hyphen.
 As in: "man git-fetch" or "man git-merge"

+**Pro Tip 2:** install the [cheat gem](http://cheat.errtheblog.com/) for a really long cheat sheet available in your terminal.

 ## What's going on?